-THE RIGHT TO DECLINE ALL THE ESTIMATES IS RESERVED, IF DEEMED FOR THE
+THE RIGHT TO DECLINE ALL THE ESTI-MATES IS RESERVED IF DEFMED FOR THE surety or otherwise, upon any obligation to the Corporation.

 THE RIGHT TO DECLINE ALL THE ESTIMATES IS RESERVED, IF DEEMED FOR THE

 INTEREST OF THE CORPORATION OF THE

 CITY OF NEW YORK.